ibm-cloud-docs/power-iaas/ordering-direct-link.md

 The {{site.data.keyword.powerSys_notm}} offering includes a highly available 5 Gbps connection to IBM Cloud services at no cost for each customer per data center.
 If desired, you can select the global routing option for these links at no cost.
 Over the next few months, the {{site.data.keyword.powerSys_notm}} service plans to continue to evolve its network connectivity capabilities through further automation and integration.

-Direcet Link 2.0 is available in all current locations except Toronto 1 and São Paulo 1.
+Direcet Link Connect 2.0 is available in all current locations except Toronto 1 and São Paulo 1.
 For Toronto 1 and São Paulo 1 location, you must use [IBM Cloud Direct Link on Classic](/docs/direct-link?topic=direct-link-about-ibm-cloud-direct-link){: new_window}{: external}.
 Moreover, if you are using Direct Link Connect on Classic in any current location, you can continue to use it with Power Systems Virtual Server.
 If you want to use Direct Link Connect 2.0, you must order a new Direct Link Connect 2.0 connection.
 {: note}

 For more information on Direct Link Connect, see [Pricing for IBM Cloud Direct Link](/docs/dl?topic=dl-pricing-for-ibm-cloud-dl) and [IBM Cloud Direct Link Connect on Classic](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-connect).